cfarkas/amyg/README.md

 # 3) Uninstall and purge old envs (optional):
 python3 amyg.py --purge_all_envs
 ```
-- Docker image takes ~47.8 min to build in Ubuntu 24.04.1 LTS.
+- While Conda is very fast, Docker image takes ~47.8 min to build in Ubuntu 24.04.1 LTS.
 We aimed to create a reproducible and robust local Docker image.
 Apologies for the delay.

 ---